Q: I would like to rebuild my credit in 2014. What are the best second chance credit cards?

 When comparing secured cards here are some things to consider:

 Fees: As you can probably guess fees are often the case when it comes to these types of cards.
-Of course it’s never fun to pay for something, but it’s a small price to pay for a tool that has the potential to help rebuild your credit.
-Keep an eye out for application and processing fees (not all charge them).
+Paying fees is never enjoyable but it’s a small price to pay for a tool that has the potential to help rebuild your credit.
+Keep an eye out for application and processing fees, though, as not all banks levy them.

-Features: Consider cards that come with features to make account management easier, like free customer support and online bill pay.
+Features: Consider cards that come with features to make account management easier such as free customer support and online bill pay.
+Some cards will charge for calling customer service, so read the fine print.

 Easy Account Funding: If you don’t have a bank account and can’t write checks, then this part is especially important.
-In addition to check payments, some cards allow funding and bill payment using money order, Western Union, and wire transfer.
-Look over the application to see what’s offered on the card you’re interested in.
+In addition to check payments most cards allow funding and bill payment using money order, Western Union, and wire transfer.
+Review the application to understand the funding options and see if they seem reasonable.

-Manage your “second chance” card responsibly and before you know it, your credit score should be on the up and up!
+Manage your “second chance” card responsibly and before long your credit score should begin to improve, along with your prospects for getting even better credit options in the future.